Alex Ramirez runs out of time with BayStars

 But things don't always go according to plan on the field and, after five seasons without that pennant, Ramirez is the one taking the heat.

 The 2017 team overachieved and the 2019 squad hit another level.
-This year, without Katsuki Azuma — lost to Tommy John surgery — and with pitchers Taiga Kamichatani, Shota Imanaga, Kentaro Taira and slugger Tyler Austin also having dealt with injuries, the club fell back to earth.
+This year, with power hitter Yoshitomo Tsutsugo in the majors, without pitcher Katsuki Azuma — lost to Tommy John surgery — and with pitchers Taiga Kamichatani, Shota Imanaga, Kentaro Taira and slugger Tyler Austin also having dealt with injuries, the club fell back to earth.

 DeNA had better hope Miura succeeds — because even with the strides the BayStars have made with the fanbase, it won't be nearly as easy to sell a separation from Hama no Bacho to the fanbase if he matches Ramirez's numbers.